Virtual net metering: What is it? How does it work?

 The amount of virtual net metering credits you receive depends on the size of your share in the community solar system.
 For example, if you own 25 percent of a community solar array, you'll be credited for 25 percent of the production of that system.
 The credits will appear on your electric bill, offering a significant cost reduction on your energy spending without the hassle of having panels installed and maintained on your roof.
 In a sense, the massive solar array in which you hold stock will provide virtual energy to your home, and VNM credits are how you account for that energy.

 Before anybody can construct a community solar array in your state, your state's government must approve legislation enabling and regulating virtual net metering.
-Not every state has VNM, but a growing number are developing VNM rules to make way for community solar options.
+Not every state has VNM, but a growing number are developing rules to make way for community solar options.

-The top-performing states for community solar are where most activity in this industry segment occurs.
-However, there are other emerging markets – according to SEIA, there are active community solar programs in 41 states and the nation's capital.
-Community solar and virtual net metering are generally resoundingly popular in the Northeast.
-It's forecasted that community solar programs will be established nationwide as awareness grows.
+Community solar and virtual net metering are currently more popular in the Northeast.
+However, it's forecasted that community solar programs will be established nationwide as awareness grows.
 As the "sharing economy" expands in the U.S. (which includes companies like Airbnb, Uber, and TaskRabbit), more households are exploring opportunities within their communities that help them make the most of their resources.

 These are some of the top states that offer virtual net metering:

-California: C.A. passed its first shared renewables law in 2013, and in September 2022, it passed a law expanding virtual net metering.
+California: Passed its first shared renewables law in 2013, and in September 2022, it passed a law expanding virtual net metering.
 The market is primed for a boom considering California's ambitious goal of becoming 100 percent carbon-free by 2045.
 With the newer law, we can expect to see market growth and increased availability of community solar by 2024.

-Maine: M.E. initially passed community solar legislation back in 2009.
+Maine: Initially passed community solar legislation back in 2009.
 However, due to net metering caps and other policy factors, the state has struggled to grow its community solar market to its full potential.
 In 2019, legislators passed An Act to Promote Solar Energy Projects and Distributed Generation Resources in Maine, eliminating past barriers and promoting community solar development.

-Minnesota: MN has long been the national leader for community solar, having more projects and capacity than any other state in the country.
+Minnesota: Has long been the national leader for community solar, having more projects and capacity than any other state in the country.
 The state's largest utility company, Xcel Energy, is home to the nation's most extensive community solar program (Solar* Rewards).
 M.N. first passed community solar legislation in 2013, and community solar development has increased.

-New York (solar only): the Empire State is home to one of the best community solar markets in the country.
-N.Y. first launched community solar in 2015 as part of the Shared Renewables Program, an initiative to help make clean, affordable energy accessible for all types of New Yorkers.
+New York (solar only): The Empire State is home to one of the best community solar markets in the country.
+New York first launched community solar in 2015 as part of the Shared Renewables Program, an initiative to help make clean, affordable energy accessible for all types of New Yorkers.
 As of 2020, thanks in part to Governor Cuomo's NY-Sun initiative and Reforming the Energy Vision (REV) plan, New York is one of the top five states with the most community solar installations in the country.

-Washington, D.C.: the first community solar project was built in Washington, D.C., in 2017, and community solar has been expanding in the District since.
+Washington, D.C.: The first community solar project was built in Washington, D.C., in 2017, and community solar has been expanding in the District since.
 Solar for All and the District Department of Energy and the Environment are helping residents go solar in the city's effort to go 100 percent carbon-neutral by 2050.

 With community solar, you can take advantage of virtual net metering and save money on electricity costs!
 EnergySage is the nation's leading online solar marketplace: using our Community Solar Marketplace, you can compare local options, get a quick community solar savings estimate, and seamlessly subscribe to an open project in your area.
 Over 10 million people visit EnergySage annually to learn about, shop for and invest in solar.
 Compare your community solar options today to see how much you can save.